 Problem of the fortnight: The Mathematics Department in San Diego posts interesting problem periodically.
 I will give you extra credit for every problem to which you submit a correct solution to the organizers of the contest.
 You can also win a t-shirt and, if your solution is deemed the most elegant, a book.
 You will find a link to these problems on the class website.
 Grading scheme:

-Quizzes 30%
+Quizzes 15 points

+Discovery notes and presentations 3 points each

-In-class exams (two highest scores) 20% each
+In-class exams (two highest scores) 15 points each

-Final exam 30%
+Final exam 25 points

-Problem of the week 1% each

-Problem of the fortnight 3% each
+Problem of the fortnight 3 points each

-A score of 80% or more will guarantee an A, 60% a B, 40% a C, and 20% a D. The curve may be adjusted somewhat lower than this.
+A score of 80 points or more will guarantee an A, 60 pts a B, 40 pts a C, and 20 pts a D. The curve may be adjusted somewhat lower than this.
 Here is what the various grades mean:

-Grade University policy What this means in Math 302 A outstanding achievement; available only for the highest accomplishment You are thoroughly familiar with all definitions and examples covered, can precisely state and correctly prove all theorems from class, can do all of the homework exercises, and can use the concepts you learned in this course to solve unfamiliar problems comparable in complexity to those done in class and on the homework. В praiseworthy performance; definitely above average You are thoroughly familiar with all definitions and examples covered, can precisely state and correctly prove almost all theorems from class, can do most of the homework exercises, and can use the concepts you learned in this course to solve most unfamiliar problems of comparable complexity. С average; awarded for satisfactory performance; the most common under- graduate grade You are familiar with all definitions and most examples covered, can state and prove without major mistakes most theorems from class, can do the majority of the homework exercises, and can use the concepts you learned in this course to solve some unfamiliar problems of comparable complexity.
+Grade University policy What this means in Math 510 A outstanding achievement; available only for the highest accomplishment You are thoroughly familiar with all definitions and examples covered, can precisely state and correctly prove all theorems from class, can do all of the homework exercises, and can use the concepts you learned in this course to solve unfamiliar problems comparable in complexity to those done in class and on the homework.
+Your discovery notes are nearly textbook quality. В praiseworthy perfor- mance; definitely above average You are thoroughly familiar with all definitions and examples covered, can precisely state and correctly prove almost all theorems from class, can do most of the homework exercises, and can use the concepts you learned in this course to solve most unfamiliar problems of comparable complexity.
+Your discovery notes are free of mistakes if not entirely polished. С average; awarded for satisfactory performance; the most common under- graduate grade You are familiar with all definitions and most examples cov- ered, can state and prove without major mistakes most the- orems from class, can do the majority of the homework ex- ercises, and can use the concepts you learned in this course to solve some unfamiliar problems of comparable complexity.
+Your discovery notes are mostly free of gaps and mistakes.
 D minimally passing; less than the typical under- graduate achievement You are familiar with the majority of definitions and many examples covered, can state and prove at least half of the theorems from class, can do at least half of the homework exercises, and can use the concepts you learned in this course to solve at least a few unfamiliar problems of comparable complexity.
+Your discovery notes have gaps and mistakes but you have at least attempted most of the problems.
 F failing You have difficulty stating definitions and coming up with examples, do not remember statements of theorems and/or cannot prove them, can do few of the homework exercises, and lack the skills to attach unfamiliar problems of comparable complexity.
+Your discovery notes are lacking.